 An introduction to caffeine

-Caffeine is a naturally occurring stimulant belonging to the alklaloid family.
+Caffeine is a naturally occurring stimulant belonging to the alkaloid family.
 It has been termed the most widely consumed psychoactive substance in the world.
 The two most popular sources of caffeine are coffee and tea leaves.
 Other sources include cocoa beans, energy drinks and some over the counter medications.
 The caffeine content of foods varies quite considerably depending on the type, serving size of the food/drink and how it is prepared.

-The scientific evidence seems to suggest that for healthy adults a moderate amount of tea and coffee is OK and won't damage your health.
-Other studies suggests that 3-4 cups of coffee are safe and even possibly beneficial for those with heart disease and diabetes.
+The scientific evidence seems to suggest that for healthy adults a moderate amount of tea and coffee is okay and won’t damage your health.
+Other studies suggests that three to four cups of coffee are safe and even possibly beneficial for those with heart disease and diabetes.
 Other studies infer that one or two cups of coffee a day can help boost memory function in both young and older adults.

 How much caffeine is too much?

-Before you order that extra-large triple latte, keep in mind that experts do agree that if you’re drinking more than four to five cups of tea, coffee or caffeinated drinks a day it is best to cut down.
+Before you order that extra-large triple-shot latte, keep in mind that experts do agree that if you’re drinking more than four to five cups of tea, coffee or caffeinated drinks a day, it is best to cut down.
 Use your common sense; some people are more sensitive than others to caffeine and should limit it or choose decaf.
 Too much caffeine can contribute to insomnia, nervousness, anxiety, gastrointestinal issues and may cause heart palpitations.
 There is specific advice for pregnant women, so check with your doctor if you are unsure.
 Also, what you add to your cuppa such as syrups and sugar should be kept to a minimum, because these are ‘free’ sugars, the type we are advised to cut back on.
 These additions can have a significant impact on your waist line and disrupt blood sugar control.